How to Take Passport Photos at Home (2025): Government-Accepted Requirements

 Fun fact: The above-described effect is known as Dolly Zoom or Vertigo Effect in film-making.
 To learn more, watch a fun and informative YouTube video about it: The Dolly Zoom: More Than A Cheap Trick by Now You See It.

 The greater the distance, the less distorted the photograph is.
-For example, 3 meters (10 feet) is so far that you can’t detect any distortion.
-Less than 3 meters (10 feet) is ok, as long as you don’t go too close.
-A typical selfie-distance (a little less than arm’s length) is too short if you want to avoid distortion.
+For example, 3 meters (10 feet) is so far that you can’t detect distortion.
+Less than 3 meters (10 feet) is ok if you don’t go too close.
+A typical selfie distance (a little less than arm’s length) is too short if you want to avoid distortion.

-I recommend you use at minimum distance of 1 meter (3 feet).
+I recommend using a minimum distance of 1 meter (3 feet).
 Use a greater distance if you can.
-The limiting factor is the image quality of the cropped end-result.
+The limiting factor is the image quality of the cropped end result.

 Let’s take a look at some concrete examples.